qlik-oss/gopherciser/generatedocs/data/extra/sessionvariables/description.md

   "action": "createbookmark",
   "settings": {
     "title": "Bookmark no {{ add .ScriptVars.BookmarkCounter 1 }}",
-    "description": "This bookmark wil have the title Bookmark no 2" }
+    "description": "This bookmark will have the title Bookmark no 2" }
 }
 ```